quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Game-Engine-Architecture_processed/geaa_part51_8.3_Game_Loop_A.md

 ---

 #### Reversing Animation
-Reversing an animation can be achieved by mapping the clip to the global timeline with a time scale of \(R = -1\).
+Reversing an animation can be achieved by mapping the clip to the global timeline with a time scale of $R = -1$.
 This effectively flips the timeline, making the animation play backward.

 :p How do you reverse an animation in terms of time scaling?
 ??x
-To reverse an animation, you map it to the global timeline with a time scale of \(R = -1\).
+To reverse an animation, you map it to the global timeline with a time scale of $R = -1$.
 This means that every frame's time is negated, causing the animation to play backwards.
 For example:

 ```java
 public class Animation {